Munir El Haddadi

-Munir began his career in the youth ranks of Atlético Madrid before transferring to Barcelona in 2011, where he won the 2013–14 UEFA Youth League.
+Munir began his career in the youth ranks of Atlético Madrid, before transferring to Barcelona in 2011, where he won the 2013–14 UEFA Youth League.
 He made his debut for the B-team in March 2014, and scored in his first match for the senior team in August of that year, at the start of a season in which they won the treble.
 The following year, he was one of five top scorers in the Copa del Rey, which his team won.
-He also played in La Liga on loan at Valencia and Alavés, and permanently at Sevilla and Getafe, winning the UEFA Europa League with Sevilla in 2020.
+He also played in La Liga on loan at Valencia and Alavés, and permanently at Sevilla, Getafe, Las Palmas and Leganés, winning the UEFA Europa League with Sevilla in 2020.

-Born in Spain to Moroccan parents, Munir earned one cap for the Spain national team against Macedonia in 2014.
-He switched his allegiance to Morocco in 2021, following FIFA's change of rules that year, and went on to represent the side at the 2021 Africa Cup of Nations.
+Born in Spain to Moroccan parents, Munir made his full debut for the Spain national team in 2014.
+In 2021, he chose to represent Morocco at international level, being selected for the 2021 Africa Cup of Nations.

 Early life

 Munir was born in El Escorial, Madrid, and grew up in nearby Galapagar on a street likened to a "Little Morocco" by El Mundo.
-His Moroccan father, Mohamed El Haddadi Arbrqui, came to Spain in a fishing boat at age 18 and is now a chef.
-His mother, Saida Mohamed Haddou, hails from the Spanish autonomous city of Melilla on the north coast of Africa; she is a former kitchen hand who now looks after Munir's three siblings.
+His Moroccan father, Mohamed El Haddadi Arbrqui, moved to Spain in a fishing boat at age 18 and worked as a chef.
+His mother, Saida Mohamed Haddou, hails from the Spanish autonomous city of Melilla on the north coast of Africa; she is a former kitchen hand who later looked after Munir's three siblings.
 Up to the age of 14, Munir was a fan of Real Madrid.